April 8, 2019 2:41 pm

 Many of the medications prescribed today to treat these conditions are a result of AAIR Research’s work on the medication’s clinical trials.
 A few of these medications include: Claritin, Allegra, Zyrtec, Advair, Flovent, Albuterol, Spiriva, Flonase, Singular, Azmacort, Symbicort, Pulmicort, Qvar, Atrovent, Breo, Ellipta, Combivent, Respimat, Brovana, Tudorza Pressair, Xolair, Remicade, Enbrel, Benlysta, Xeljanz, Celebrex, Orencia, Humira, Rituxan, Actemra, Grastek, Ragwitek, Kineret, Fasenra, Riquent, Patanase, Perforomist, Daliresp, Stiolto Repimat, Olumiant, Vexol, Savella, and Lyrica.

-The research done by AAIR Research Center could not be accomplished without the involvement of hundreds of volunteers taking part in the clinical studies.
+The research done by AAIR Research Center could not be accomplished without the involvement of thousands of volunteers taking part in the clinical studies.
 These volunteers gave their time and energy to participate in a study.
 They participated for various reasons from having nothing currently available to treat their condition, to nothing had helped them, or they just wanted to help get new and better medications on the market for future generations.
-Whatever the reason, clinical trials can’t be conducted without them and AAIR Research Center is very grateful for the hundreds of volunteers who passed through our doors.
+Whatever the reason, clinical trials can’t be conducted without them and AAIR Research Center is very grateful for the thousands of volunteers who passed through our doors.
 We strove to give each volunteer quality, individualized care while they participated in our studies.
 We met many wonderful volunteers over the years that enriched our lives and they helped enrich their own lives and those of others with their same condition.

 All research conducted at the Center was monitored by the pharmaceutical company responsible for the drug being studied or by a third party hired by the pharmaceutical company to conduct the monitoring for them.
 The monitors who visited AAIR Research Center were generally from out of town and flew into our airport, rented cars, took taxis, used Uber or Lyft, stayed in local hotels, ate in our restaurants, and shopped at our stores during their stay.
 Their presence had a positive economic impact on our area.
 Several monitors came back with family to vacation in our area to enjoy all Rochester has to offer.